Hardware vs. Software Encoders for Live Streaming: Your Options Explained [2025 Update]

 Different events call for specific encoder requirements.
 Software encoders are typically preferable for streaming on the go since they only require your laptop and are easy to set up.

-For hardware encoders, it’s typical that broadcasters want the ability to transfer them easily between venues.
+For hardware encoders, broadcasters typically want the ability to transfer them easily between venues.
 The long range of TeraDek’s Beam encoder, for example, will give you added mobility.

-If you don’t need portability, however, there are fixed encoders that you can set up and keep in your recording space.
+If you don’t necessarily require portability there are fixed encoders that you can set up and keep in your recording space.
 Some of the hardware encoders are pretty heavy, weighing upwards of 20 pounds.
-If you feel that a heavy-duty encoder is best suited for an event, you can bring it to the venue and set it up once.
+If you feel that a heavy-duty encoder is best suited for an event, you can bring it to the venue and set it up there.

-Knowing how you want your final video project to look when it is done, can play an important part in choosing the right encoder.
-Software and hardware encoders for live video streams differ in the features that they provide.
+Knowing how you want your final video project to look when it is done can play an important part in choosing the right encoder.
+Software and hardware encoders for live video streams differ in the features they provide.
 Likewise, each company offers different services and advantages.

 Closed captioning and ads, to name only a couple, are key features to consider.
 With the Wirecast encoder, ads are done by broadcasters using pre-recorded content.
 These pre-recorded ads are then inserted manually during the live feed.